Yosef Engel: Biography

-Yosef Engel was born in the town of Tarnów, in modern-day southeastern Poland in 185).
+Yosef Engel was born in the town of Tarnów, in modern-day southeastern Poland in 1858.
 His father was a merchant and a Talmid Chakham (Torah scholar), and his mother came from the Sanz Hasidic dynasty.
 As a child, she took him to visit Rabbi Chaim Halberstam of Sanz, known as the Divrei Chaim.
 Already in childhood, he was known as the "Ilui (prodigy) of Tarnów."

 Initially, he studied with a melamed (private teacher), but soon began studying on his own and achieved remarkable proficiency.
 In his youth, he studied in chavruta (paired study) with his relative Rabbi Shmuel Engel, head of the Rabbinical Court of Radomyśl Wielki, and also learned with his friend, Rabbi Meir Arik.

 For a time, Rabbi Engel lived in Będzin, then within Russian-controlled Congress Poland, without holding Russian citizenship, which led to accusations against him.
 During the Russo-Japanese War (1906), the Russian authorities nationalized the building in which his wife had invested most of their wealth.
 As a result, the family relocated to Kraków, where he began as a Dayan (rabbinical judge) and was soon appointed Av Beit Din, a position he held until the outbreak of World War I.

 Because of the war, in 1914 (5674), he was forced to move to Vienna, Austria, where he lived until his death on 1 Cheshvan 5680 (1919).
 His funeral in Vienna was attended by around 20,000 people.
 His only daughter was married to Rabbi Yitzchak Menachem Morgenstern, who published some of Rabbi Engel's writings.

 According to Rabbi Menachem Mendel Kasher, Rabbi Engel participated in a rabbinical conference in Vienna, summoned by the Austro-Hungarian government, which tried to pressure rabbis to sign a declaration opposing the Balfour Declaration.
 Rabbi Engel is said to have prevented the signing by exclaiming: "The hand that signs will be cut off!"

+Method of Study

+Rabbi Engel’s style of learning, as reflected in his writings, is marked by two main features, also seen in the writings of his contemporary, the Rogatchover Gaon: